open-frames/standard/README.md

 Client applications must check the accepts tag for their protocol and ensure that they are capable of sending POST payloads in a format that the Frame Server can understand.
 If the
 `of:accepts:$client_protocol` field is absent, client applications may choose to assume that the Frame Server only accepts requests using the Farcaster request format using the version specified in the `fc:frame` meta tag.
 If the client application does not support any of the listed client protocols, the client can choose to skip rendering the Frame entirely or show the Frame with the buttons disabled.

-When sending a POST to the Frame Server contained `trustedData`, client applications must include the `clientProtocol` used to generate the payload, which will allow the Frame server to know what data is available and how to verify the `trustedData.messageBytes`.
+When sending a POST to the Frame Server containing `trustedData`, client applications must include the `clientProtocol` used to generate the payload, which will allow the Frame server to know what data is available and how to verify the `trustedData.messageBytes`.

 ## Authenticated Identifier